ainani/Python_Tricks_A_Buffet/ch05_common_data_structures/README.txt

  bytes – Immutable Arrays of Single Bytes
  - Bytes objects are immutable sequences of single bytes (integers in the range of 0 <= x <= 255)
  - Conceptually they are similar to str objects
+ - space eficient just like strings
+ - bytes can be unpacked into "mutable byte array" data type called bytearray
+ - bytes must be in range(0, 256)

+ bytearray – Mutable Arrays of Single Bytes
+ - mutable sequeuce of integers in range of 0 to 255
+ - same as bytes objects with only difference that bytearray are mutable